jahnsA/Lab_2-Crazy-Eights/README.md

 # Lab_2-Crazy-Eights
 - Abby, Aliza, and Sarah
-- Purpose: Play a game of Crazy 8s
+- Purpose: Play a game of Crazy 8s.

 ## Extra Credit
-- Enums (add line numbers)
+- Enums (in Card class, lines 1-9)
-- try/catch(add line numbers)
+- try/catch(in class DeckOfCard lines 84-110 and 120-129)